-- 2.17.1.
-In addition to the above, positioning an extension too close to a neighbouring boundary can result in an uncomfortable sense of enclosure for the neighbouring property.
+- 2.17.1.In addition to the above, positioning an extension too close to a neighbouring boundary can result in an uncomfortable sense of enclosure for the neighbouring property.
 A large expanse of brickwork can be overbearing to the amenities of a neighbouring property.
 Windows and gardens of neighbouring properties will be protected from undue overbearing.
 The maintenance of adequate separation distances may help to avoid overbearing relationships between properties. - 2.17.2.
-The factors that may be taken into account when assessing a potential loss of light or overbearing impact include: - The size, position and design of the extension - Orientation of your property - Presence of other habitable room windows/sources of light in neighbouring rooms - Relative position of neighbouring houses and existing relationship - Size of the garden - Character of the surrounding area - 2.17.3.
+The factors that may be taken into account when assessing a potential loss of light or overbearing impact include: - The size, position and design of the extension - Orientation of the property - Presence of other habitable room windows/sources of light in neighbouring rooms - Relative position of neighbouring houses and existing relationship - Size of the garden - Character of the surrounding area - 2.17.3.
 For two storey side extensions with a blank gable wall that would face a neighbouring main habitable room window, a 15m minimum separation distance would be required.
 However, there may be exceptions and every application will be considered on its own merits having regard to: - The size of the extension - Its relationship with the affected window(s) including orientation - Its impact on the spaciousness of the area

 2.17.4.
 It may be the case that the separation distances outlined in this section may need to be exceeded in order to ensure that a proposal does not have an adverse overbearing impact on neighbouring amenities as each case is considered individually.
+For each additional storey above any two storey side extension, an additional 3m may be required in separation distance.